kaspernissen/docs.humio.com/content/sending_logs_to_humio/transport/http-api.md

 This API should be used, when a parser should be applied to the data.
 It is possible to create [parsers](/parsing.md) in Humio

+{{% notice note %}}
-!!!
-Note "Filebeat is another option for sending data that needs a parser"
+***Filebeat is another option for sending data that needs a parser***

 Another option, that is related to this API is to use [Filebeat](/integrations/log-shippers/filebeat.md).
 Filebeat is a lightweight open source agent that can monitor files and ship data to Humio.
 When using filebeat it is also possible to specify a parser for the data.
 Filebeat can handle many problems like network problems, retrying, batching, spikes in data etc.
+{{% /notice %}}

 ``` text
 POST	/api/v1/dataspaces/$DATASPACE/ingest-messages